-Since the global financial crisis (GFC) of 2008/2009, central banks have been tasked with new responsibilities that include the measurement of systemic risk, banking regulation and supervision, digital currencies, and climate change.
+Since the global financial crisis (GFC) of 2008/2009, central banks have been tasked with new responsibilities that include measuring systemic risk, banking regulation and supervision, digital currencies, and climate change.
 These responsibilities are in part a result of the collection and access to new data sources — introducing central banks to “Big Data”.

 Artificial Intelligence (AI) and Machine Learning (ML) have gained importance in this process.
-Particularly, AI and ML can further improve the data basis for monetary policy decisions of central banks for example, by providing more complete, immediate, and granular information to complement existing (macroeconomic) indicators.
-Moreover, they provide new tools to analyse big data most efficiently, thereby facilitating monetary policy decision.
+AI and ML, in particular, can further improve the data basis for monetary policy decisions of central banks.
+For example, by providing more complete, immediate, and granular information to complement existing (macroeconomic) indicators.
+Moreover, they provide new tools to analyse big data efficiently, thereby facilitating monetary policy decision.

 Project duration: 2021-2023

 Associate Partner: Deutsche Bundesbank

 An overview article on machine learning in central banking:

 Kinywamaghana, A., and S. Steffen, 2021.
 A Note on the Use of Machine Learning in Central Banking, FIRE Research Paper.

 08 September 2021 (9:00 – 10:30 am)

 Experts from Frankfurt School & ECB discuss the use of Big Data & Social Media in Central Banks

 Sascha Steffen | Vice President Research and professor of finance at the Frankfurt School of Finance & Management, and the director of Financial Intermediaries and the Real Economy (FIRE).